Rules and Regulations for Inter-Club Competitions

 c) No nominated player may play for a lower team except by permission of the Council which shall be granted only in exceptional circumstances.
 All nominations must be received by the Competitions Secretaries prior to the first match to be played for both summer and winter seasons.
 It is the responsibility of a Club’s Fixtures Secretary to ensure that such nominations are received on time.
 In default of this Rule, no player who plays in a match may then play for either a higher or lower team until the full nominations have been received.

-d) If a Club has two or more teams competing in a League, there is a limit to the number of times on which a player may player for a higher team before becoming ineligible to play for the lower team(s).
+d) If a Club has two or more teams competing in a League, there is a limit to the number of times for which a player may player for a higher team before becoming ineligible to play for the lower team(s).
 In the Summer Leagues, this limit is determined by the number of teams in the higher Division; where there are six teams in the Division, a player may play a maximum of three matches in that Division and still remain eligible to play in the lower team, but where there are only five teams in the higher Division then the maximum number of matches a player may play and still retain eligibility for the lower team is two.
 In the Winter Leagues the limit is two.
 All rubbers involving an ineligible player shall be awarded to the opposing team.

 e) Any competing Club that contravenes these Regulations shall, at the discretion of the Council, be liable to further penalty or disqualification.